 One thing is for sure: Xanax, Prozac and other prescription antidepressants do come in handy for alleviating the symptoms of depression.

-They do this by artificially increasing the levels of dopamine and serotonin in the brain, two important neurotransmitters which are informally referred to as the “Hormones of Happiness”, as they are known to induce that general sense of well-being we all crave.
+They do this by artificially increasing dopamine and serotonin production in the brain, two important neurotransmitters which are informally referred to as the “Hormones of Happiness”, as they are known to induce that general sense of well-being we all crave.

 The study was conducted at two of the United Kingdom’s most prestigious universities (the University College in London and the Bristol University), on laboratory mice.

-It has shown that this friendly bacteria altered the behavior of the laboratory mice the same way as antidepressants.
+It has shown that this soil microbe altered the behavior of the laboratory mice the same way as antidepressants.

 The explanation for this is more complex than one might think, and before detailing the mechanism of action of this friendly bacteria present in the soil, it must be said that people who suffer from an impaired immune system are more prone to developing mood disorders, such as depression or anxiety disorder.